 This pack contains all the yarn required to make the Elizabeth Of York design from Tudor Roses in your chosen size and colours of Alice Starmore Hebridean 2 Ply.
-You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.
+You will require a copy of the book TUDOR ROSES (2013 or 2017 Edition) for the pattern instructions.

 Elizabeth of York is shown in a main background colour of Red Deer with a pattern contrast colour of Mountain Hare.
 Please select your main background colour and contrast pattern colour below.
-This design is available in a choice of 34 colours of Hebridean 2 Ply.
+This yarn pack can be ordered in a choice of any of our available Hebridean 2 Ply colours.

 £35.10 – £58.50